Levantine-1/SecondChance/README.md

 4. **Critical Rolls**:
    - In D&D fashion with critical rolls:
    - Rolling a natural 20 restores endurance and fatigue as a bonus.
-    - Rolling a natural 1 player is set on fire from the spilled alcohol
+   - Rolling a natural 1 player becomes stressed, unhappy and drunk.

+5. **Advantaged Rolls**:
+   - Roll the die twice, and pick the higher number.
+If the lucky trait were stille around I would have tied this to that, but for now it's just going to be a sandbox

-5. **Infection Resolution**:
+6. **Infection Resolution**:
    - If the player succeeds the saving throw, the infection is cured, and all infection-related data is reset.
    - If the player fails, they are marked for death.